 Scoliosis Back Braces Can Make the Rib Hump Worse

-The concept of rigid braces has literally been around since 1575, and while the brace designs have certainly improved since that time, the concept of forced “correction” with the brace has not.
+The concept of rigid scoliosis braces has been around since 1575.
+(Read that again).
+The brace designs have improved since that time, the idea of temporary forced “correction” with the brace has not.

-It is important to understand that back braces do not apply their compressive force directly to the spine.
-The forces must travel through the soft tissue, intestines, and the rib cage to passively push the spinal curve into a straighter position.
-The rib cage (being round) simply flattens out the angle of the ribs even more when compressed, thus actually increasing the amount of spinal deformity it is intended to prevent.
+It is essential to understand that back braces do not apply their compressive force to the spine.
+The forces must travel through the soft tissue, intestines, and rib cage to push the spinal curve into a straighter position.
+The rib cage (being round) flattens out the angle of the ribs, even more, when compressed.
+It increases the very scoliosis hump it is supposed to prevent.

 Scoliosis Fact #3

-Scoliosis Can, and Often Does, Progress After Patients Are Done Growing in Adulthood
+Scoliosis Can, and Often Does, Progress in Adulthood

-Many patients are erroneously informed their scoliosis will not continue to get worse after they are done growing, and for patients with curves less than 25 degrees that may be true prior to menopause; however, curves over 25 degrees have a 68% risk of slow and steady curve progression in adulthood (especially as they approach menopause).
+Many patients are misinformed that their scoliosis will not worsen after they finish growing—people with scoliosis curves less than 30 degrees may be true before menopause.
+But, curves over 30 degrees have a 68% risk of slow and steady curve progression in adulthood (especially as they approach menopause).
 Many scoliosis patients try physical therapy with little or no success.

 Scoliosis Fact #4

-Most patients don’t notice these disturbances on a daily basis (either because they are minor or have always been the baseline for normal for that person), but these undetected issues can become very apparent as a patient begins rapid growth spurts in adolescence.
-The genetic-variant-affected genes simply can’t keep up with growth demands — particularly in the areas of brain and body communication via chemical messengers (neurotransmitters and hormones).
+Most patients don’t notice these disturbances daily (either because they are minor or have always been the baseline for normal for that person).
+Yet, these undetected issues can become very clear as a patient begins rapid growth spurts in adolescence.
+The genetic-variant-affected genes can’t keep up with growing demands, especially involving the areas of brain and body communication via chemical messengers (neurotransmitters and hormones).

-The end result is a mis/under-communication between the automatic postural control centers in the brain stem and the involuntarily controlled spinal alignment muscles, resulting in the spinal curvature we know as scoliosis.
+The end result is a mis/under-communication between the automatic postural control centers.
+This happens between the brain and spinal alignment muscles, resulting in the spinal curvature we know as scoliosis.

 Scoliosis Fact #5